Is this a Prime Time To acquire Sana Biotechnology Inc. (SANA) stock - The Dwinnex

 Earnings Estimates

-The company has 2 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of -$0.53 for the current quarter, with a high estimate of -$0.53 and a low estimate of -$0.53, while EPS last year was -$0.46.
 The consensus estimate for the next quarter is -$0.74, with high estimates of -$0.57 and low estimates of -$0.92.

 Analysts are recommending an EPS of between -$1.64 and -$2.3 for the fiscal current year, implying an average EPS of -$2.02.
 EPS for the following year is -$2.37, with 3 analysts recommending between -$2.15 and -$2.8.